strohs/aws-cda-notes/study-notes-JUNE2018.md

 ## User Pools
 * use user pools when you have:
     * users who want to create an account
-    * users who have an existing corporate or social account
+    * users who have an existing corporate or social(facebook,google,etc.) account
 * use user pools when you want:
     * a managed scalable and secure user directory
     * user authentication